Coronavirus: How are lotteries around the world being affected?

 UK National Lottery Games

-Draws are continuing as scheduled at the current time and tickets remain available from retailers and online.
+Draws have continued as normal during the outbreak and tickets are available from retailers and online.
 You can still take part in all your favourite games – including Lotto, Thunderball and Set For Life.
-EuroMillions, which is drawn in France, is also carrying on as normal, although you can currently only buy tickets in advance for the next two draws.
+EuroMillions, which is drawn in France, is also carrying on as normal.

-Camelot’s own head office in Watford had to close down temporarily for a deep clean after one of its employees tested positive for Covid-19, and the National Lottery’s priority is the health of its employees.
-For now, though, officials are adamant that players will still be able to take part.
+Camelot’s own head office in Watford had to close down temporarily for a deep clean after one of its employees tested positive for Covid-19 at the start of the outbreak, but the office reopened a few days later.
+The closure did not have an impact on the National Lottery's draw schedule.

 Find the answers to some of your questions about playing the lottery during the coronavirus outbreak below: